isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-spider-bite-vs-mosquito-bite.markdown

 - But mosquitoes will largely infect humans with malaria - but the malaria cases have malaria transmission in the US.
 The malaria flu will result in symptoms such as vomiting, nausea, muscle aches, headache, and fever.
 However, CDC notes that malaria is treatable & preventable.
 Another mosquito species known as
-*Aedes scapularis is found in Latin and Caribbean America but also in Florida - as noted by the JMEntomology.Â * *b.
-Spider BiteÂ *
+*Aedes scapularis is found in Latin and Caribbean America but also in Florida - as noted by the JMEntomology. * *b.
+Spider Bite *
 Spider bites won't largely result in grave problems.
 However, you could experience pain, swelling, and redness around the area with the spider bite.
 - But bites from spiders like the hobo spiders, brown recluse, and the black widow may result in more grave effects Such effects may include muscle cramps that are painful, severe headaches, and trouble breathing - such effects from spider bites could need urgent medical care.